For U.S. healthcare professionals only

 Committed to advancing hemophilia A care

 In 2003, ADVATE became the first recombinant factor VIII treatment free of blood-based additives.
-Since then, TAKEDA has made advancements with flexible dosing options, reconstitution with BAXJECT® system, and the introduction of myPKFiT® for PK-guided personalized dosing.3,8
+Since then, TAKEDA has made advancements with flexible dosing options and reconstitution with BAXJECT® system.3,8

 2003